 I am a registered member of the British Association for Counselling and Psychotherapy (BACP).

-I have been in private practice for over 9 years.
+I have been in private practice for nearly 16 years.

 Prior to private practice, I have 2 years experience of being a volunteer counsellor at Women in Mind, with clients with mental health issues.
 This includes issues such as depression, anxiety, low self-esteem, eating disorders, sexual problems, trauma, abuse, relationship difficulties and so on.
 I also have experience of counselling at Inroads, which is a local street drugs project.
 I am currently in private practice - having reached my goal!